waffle-iron/docs-rackspace/style-guide/a-l-style-guidelines.md

 #### List that provides terms and more information&mdash;example
 You have the following choices for your virtual IP:
-- **Public** – This setting allows any two servers with public IP addresses to be load balanced.
+- **Public**&mdash;This setting allows any two servers with public IP addresses to be load balanced.
 These can be nodes outside of the Rackspace network, but if they are, standard bandwidth rates apply.
-- **Shared Virtual IP** – Use this setting if you want to load-balance multiple services on different ports while using the same virtual IP address.
+- **Shared Virtual IP**&mdash;Use this setting if you want to load-balance multiple services on different ports while using the same virtual IP address.
-- **Private Rackspace network** – This is the best option for load-balancing two Cloud Servers because it allows the load-balancing traffic to run on the Rackspace Cloud internal network, called ServiceNet.
+- **Private Rackspace network**&mdash;This is the best option for load-balancing two Cloud Servers because it allows the load-balancing traffic to run on the Rackspace Cloud internal network, called ServiceNet.
 This option has two distinct advantages: the rate limit is double what the rate limit is on the public interface, and all traffic on the ServiceNet between Cloud Servers is not charged for bandwidth.